-Alpha-lipoic acid (α-lipoic acid, LA or ALA, also known as ‘thioctic acid’) is a fatty acid necessary for the human organism, a dithiol compound which is a naturally occurring substance in dietary sources (liver, lean meat, spinach), which also may be synthesized in a form of standardized dietary supplement.
+Alpha-Lipoic Acid (α-lipoic acid, LA or ALA, also known as ‘thioctic acid’) is a fatty acid necessary for the human organism, a dithiol compound which is a naturally occurring substance in dietary sources (liver, lean meat, spinach), which also may be synthesized in a form of standardized dietary supplement.
 Also termed α-Linolenic acid (ALA), it is a fatty acid, which cannot be synthesized in the human body, but it has great implications for human health in general.
-Many Alpha Lipoic Acid benefits are subtle, and don’t manifest themselves until rigorous exercise, studying, or general work has begun.
+Many Alpha Lipoic Acid benefits are subtle and don’t manifest themselves until rigorous exercise, studying, or general work has begun.

 The benefits this substance provides for the human mind and body are well-studied and proven as positive, provided adequate source and dosage.
-Due to rapid reaction with oxygen (“oxidation”), which changes part of the Alpha-lipoic acid present into a conventional diet into useless and even relatively dangerous substances, usually the attempts to get it from a conventional diet in sufficient quantities are not enough for its wide range of health benefits.
-It helps restoration of vitamin C in the human body and also regulates the metabolism of sugars essential for life, for healthy mind and body.
+Due to rapid reaction with oxygen (“oxidation”), which changes part of the Alpha-Lipoic Acid present into a conventional diet into useless and even relatively dangerous substances, usually the attempts to get it from a conventional diet in sufficient quantities are not enough for its wide range of health benefits.
+It helps the restoration of vitamin C in the human body and also regulates the metabolism of sugars essential for life, for a healthy mind and body.
 ALA is a potent long-term nootropic.

-These benefits are mediated primarily through the powerful antioxidant properties of Alpha-lipoic acid.
-While it is available in the diet (liver, lean meat, flaxseed, nuts, spinach etc.) it is recognized that the intake of this crucial substance is best achieved via supplements.
-Alpha-lipoic acid is soluble both in water and fat and easily and efficiently crosses the blood-brain barrier.
+These benefits are mediated primarily through the powerful antioxidant properties of Alpha-Lipoic Acid.
+While it is available in the diet (liver, lean meat, flaxseed, nuts, spinach, etc.) it is recognized that the intake of this crucial substance is best achieved via supplements.
+Alpha-Lipoic Acid is soluble both in water and fat and easily and efficiently crosses the blood-brain barrier.

 It is held that it may increase nerve regeneration rates secondary to nervous system injury.
 The combined robust antioxidant, neuroprotective and especially metabolic actions are facilitating directly as well as indirectly a strong effect on cognition, memory and delaying mental fatigue.